 LIFE IN SOUTH-EAST ENGLAND:

-The South-East of England is a great place for you and your family to call home.
-It might be called ‘the Garden of England’, but there’s a lot more to it than that.
+Southern England is a great place for you and your family to call home.
+Thanks to the size, location and geography of the region, there’s a huge diversity to the places where people live.

 AM I ELIGIBLE FOR THIS ROLE?